BlackSaltFish/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 The substitution `${name}` accesses the local variable `name` to insert `name` into the `message` string.
 The `message` variable then holds the result of the substitution immediately.

-I> A template literal can access any variable accessible in the scope in which it is defined.
+> A template literal can access any variable accessible in the scope in which it is defined.
 Attempting to use an undeclared variable in a template literal throws an error in both strict and non-strict modes.

 Since all substitutions are JavaScript expressions, you can substitute more than just simple variable names.
 You can easily embed calculations, function calls, and more.
 For example: